noahwhygodwhy/Image-Triangulizer/README.md

 ![an example](https://i.imgur.com/DIeMtBq.jpg)

+I'm super proud of how the fuzzyness of the belly and wiskers is maintained.

 This clarity in triangulation is achieved by first using the sobel operator for edge detection.
 From there, points are distributed randomly favoring the pixels that are deemed edges.These points are then configured into a delaunay triangulation using the Bowyer-Watson algorithm.
 The color of each triangle is picked from the pixel at the center of the triangle from the original image.The triangles are then rendered in opengl to an internal framebuffer and saved as a file.

 This program is configured through the top of Image Triangulizer.cpp.